candle

 - Spanish: vela, candela, cirio

-candle (candles, present participle candling; past and past participle candled)
+candle (candles, present participle candling; simple past and past participle candled)

 - (embryology, transitive) To observe the growth of an embryo inside (an egg), using a bright light source.

-- (pottery) To dry greenware prior to beginning of the firing cycle, setting the kiln at 200° Celsius until all water is removed from the greenware.
+- (pottery, transitive) To dry (greenware) prior to the firing cycle, setting the kiln at 200° Celsius until all water is removed from the greenware.

-- To check an item (such as an envelope) by holding it between a light source and the eye.
+- (transitive) To check (an item, such as an envelope) by holding it between a light source and the eye.